 - Customers will be served by appointment, so make your appointment as soon as possible.

-- Parents obtain Two-Way or One-Way bus passes by applying online or by making an appointment to apply in person at the Transportation Services main office.
+- Parents obtain Two-Way, One-Way, or Quarterly bus passes by applying online and making an appointment to make payment in person.

 - Your child MUST be fully enrolled in school with a student ID# before a bus pass can be processed.
 An online registration (OLR, see below) account with a username and password must be set up prior to applying for Transportation online.